Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 ~~~~~~~~~~~~~~~~~~~

 The following table lists parameters for all the FIR filters.

-Note that some parameters are not present on certain variants of FIR where the parameter is not applicable to that variant:
+.. note:: Note that some parameters are not present on certain variants of FIR where the parameter is not applicable to that variant, e.g.: ``TP_INTERPOLATE_FACTOR`` is not present on single-rate FIRs.

-Also note that TP_RND values may vary between AIE and AIE-ML for the same rounding mechanism.
+.. note:: ``TP_RND`` values may vary between AIE and AIE-ML for the same rounding mechanism.
+String macro defitions are recommended for convienience and compatibility between devices.
 For AIE-ML see :ref:`fir_supported_params_aieml`.

 .. _fir_supported_params: